-DJOs prepare written recommendations for disposition for court hearings and provide testimony to the Court.
-Some offenses are staffed internally with members of Family Court Services' Field and Residential services and mental health and children's services providers in order to assure that a range of treatment options have been explored.
-As part of the assessment process, Deputy Juvenile Officers use certain screening tools to determine whether a juvenile has mental health or substance abuse issues which may impact her ability to participate in rehabilitative services.
+For cases in which a petition has been filed with the Court, DJOs prepare written recommendations for disposition and provide oral testimony to the Court.
+Some cases are staffed internally with members of Family Court Services' Field and Residential Services departments, as well as mental health and children's services providers, in order to assure that a range of treatment options have been explored.
 In addition, the Office is exploring the use of trauma focused screening tools.